 50 Ways to Connect with Your Daughter

 I have a mom friend I really admire.
 She’s wise, funny, and purposeful about raising her kids.
 But she’s not crafty, even though she has a daughter who’s at a “crafty” age.
-So since my friend doesn’t connect with her daughter in that area, she’s found other ways she can connect, like sharing in and encouraging her daughter’s love of theater and performing.
+So since my friend doesn’t connect with her daughter in that area, she’s found other ways she can connect with her daughter, like sharing in and encouraging her daughter’s love of theater and performing.

 How will you connect with your kids?
 To find new ways, think about what brings your child joy, and then see how you can be a bigger part of it.
-You can also check out the ideas below.
+We’ve come up with 50 ways to connect with your daughter to get you started.
+Some are for little girls, and some are for older girls.
+See which ones will work for you.

 1. Have a tea party.